Nickelodeon's underwater theme park plan causes uproar in the Philippines

 Related: This industry is freaking out over the Philippine president's anti-U.S. rhetoric

-Nickelodeon parent company Viacom (VIA) claims the undersea attraction and resort will advocate ocean protection.
+Viacom claims the project will advocate ocean protection.
 And Coral World Park touts its development as a coral reef conservation program.

 "It's quite despicable for them to put up a theme park in paradise," said Vince Cinches, oceans campaigner with Greenpeace Southeast Asia.
 "The project will basically destroy the marine ecosystem."